ballerina-platform/module-ballerinax-nats/docs/spec/spec.md

 4. Secured connections.

 Connections can be secured using following approaches.
 All the given approaches are supported by both the client and the listener.

-**Configurations available for basic authentication:**

-`nats:Credentials`
-- `string` username - The username for basic authentication.
-- `string` password - The password for basic authentication.

-**Configurations available for token-based authentication:**

-`nats:Tokens`
-- `string` token - The token value for token-based authentication.

-**Configurations available for ssl/tls:**

-`nats:SecureSocket`
-- `crypto:TrustStore|string` cert - Configurations associated with `crypto:TrustStore` or single certificate file that the client trusts.
-- `crypto:KeyStore|nats:CertKey` key - Configurations associated with `crypto:KeyStore` or combination of certificate and private key of the client.
-- `record` protocol - SSL/TLS protocol related options.

 ```ballerina
    // Connect using username/password credentials.